 It is February 2, 1994.
-I awake early in my hotel in Hue.
+I awake early in my hotel room in Hue.
 I have been in Vietnam almost two weeks on this trip traveling up from Saigon by car, crisscrossing all of the former South Vietnam.
 Today, from Hue, we are going to travel up to Dong Ha then west down Highway 9 toward Khe Sanh.
 Just before Khe Sanh we will turn south over the Dak Krong River and head down into the Ashau Valley.
-Hopefully, we will arrive at the village of Aloui in the late afternoon.
-Aloui sits about five miles east of Dong Ap Bia or Hill 937, and is best known as Hamburger Hill.
+Hopefully, we will arrive at the village of Aluoi in the late afternoon.
+Aluoi sits about five miles east of Dong Ap Bia or Hill 937, best known as Hamburger Hill.
 I would learn later that to most Vietnamese it is known as "Minced Meat Hil Phim chiến tranh Việt Nam ( phim đồi thịt băm).
 If all the proper "red tape" has been cleared then we hope to hike up to the Hill first thing tomorrow morning.

-We load our gear into the Toyota van set off up Highway One.
-The countryside flashes by although and it seems that the further we travel north the more faint evidence I see of any war damage.
-Houses built along the Highway show pock marks from shrapnel.
-PSP matting is stacked for sale in roadside stalls.
-As we pull into Dong Ha, the beautiful sights of Hue are still fresh in my mind's eye.
-That makes the bleakness of Dong Ha even more apparent.
-It seems to be just a grimy little town.
-A transit point for trucks and buses hauling all sorts of cargo both north and south as well as west into Laos.
-The turnoff for Route 9 is easily marked by a rusting old tank.
+The intersection turnoff for Route 9 and points west is easily marked by a rusting old tank.
 I'm no tank expert but I assume it belonged to the South Vietnamese.
-If you are interested in the history of our war in Vietnam then Highway 9 is probably one of the most interesting routes to travel in all of Vietnam.
-There are many familiar names along this stretch to the Laotian border.
-Names familiar to all Vietnam Vets but especially to U.S. Marines.
-Places like Cam Lo, Camp Carroll, Mutter's Ridge, The Rockpile, Con Thien, Khe Sanh, and finally Lang Vei right near the Laotian border. see map We don't stop in Dong Ha because we will explore this area on the return once we have seen the Ashau.
-Soon Dong Ha fades in the distance as we head west.
+If you are interested in the history of our war in Vietnam, Highway 9 is probably one of the most interesting routes to travel in all of Vietnam.
+There are many familiar names along this stretch and onto the Laotian border.
+It encompasses names familiar to all Vietnam Vets but especially to U.S. Marines.
+Places like Cam Lo, Camp Carroll, Mutter's Ridge, The Rockpile, Con Thien, Khe Sanh, and finally Lang Vei right up on the Laotian border. see map We leave Dong Ha without stopping.
+We will explore this area on the return once we have seen the Ashau.
 This is my first of three return trips back to Vietnam.
-I was never up in this part of Vietnam during the war but after three trips back I think that Highway 9 from Dong Ha to Lao Bao at the Laotian border is probably my favorite part of Vietnam.
+During the war I was never up in this part of Vietnam.
+After three trips back I think that Highway 9 from Dong Ha to Lao Bao at the Laotian border is probably my favorite part of Vietnam.

 About 13 klicks this side of Khe Sanh is the Dak Krong bridge.
 Apparently the bridge was built by Cuban engineers in the late 1970's.
 Across the bridge, the road disappears down into the Ashau Valley.
 This photo shows my brother, Steve, standing just on the southern side of the Day Krong bridge.
 It was a dirt road in the 1990s but today it is a major super highway.
 Jungled mountains appear in the distance.
 This is the northern end of the Ashau Valley.
-The village of Aloui is about 90 kilometers south.
-The Cubans also paved this road down the center of the valley to Aloui and then on down to the village of Ashau.
-The village of Aloui sits about in the middle of the Ashau Valley.
+The village of Aluoi and Hamburger Hill is about 90 kilometers south.
+The Cubans also paved this road down the center of the valley to Aluoi and then on down to the village of Ashau.
+The village of Aluoi sits about in the middle of the Ashau Valley.
 We drive cross the bridge and enter the Ashau.

 Back in early 1969, I accompanied a Special Forces Intel officer from Nha Trang up to Detachment C1 of the 5th Group in Danang over by the beach.
 We also had to do something in the NVA POW camp just south of C1.
 My memory is foggy about what we were doing there but we did go to the NVA POW camp "next door" and interviewed some captured NVA officer.
 Anyway, the point is that I was never anywhere near the Ashau Valley when I was in Vietnam during the War, but I remember what a foreboding image just the words, "Ashau" conjured up.
 While I was at C1 word came in that an entire SF recon team was lost, to a man, in the Ashau.
 It seemed so forlorn and scary.
 At that time there was a MACV-SOG CCN compound, FOB 4, located just next to the POW camp.
 Possibly those lost men were out of that camp.
 FOB 4 was the site of "the most devastating loss of Special Forces lives during the Vietnam conflict. . .when an enemy suicide element, called 'Sappers', with the aid of inside help, slipped into the camp during the early hours and attacked as the men slept.
 More than a dozen Special Forces died and many were wounded."
 (Harve Saal, SOG: Volume II: LOCATIONS).
 Later in this same trip back to Vietnam, Gerry Schooler and I found what remains of FOB 4.
 While kicking through the sand and debris, Gerry uncovered a rusted bayonet.

 Now, over twenty-five years later I was heading into the Ashau by car.
 The drive is spectacular.
 The road is almost two lanes of half-decent black top, broken up in spots and caved in at others.
 The scenery is incredible with the jungled mountains above, the river below and the road winding down the center of the valley.
 In most places, the jungle grows right down to the shoulder of the road.
 We travel through several villages that straddle the roadway.
 The basic building design is thatched long houses up on stilts.
 When the children see us coming , they make a bee line to watch us pass by.
 Looking out the back window I see some of the boys picking up stones and flinging them after us.
-Now and then I hear them yell, "lien so" or "Russian" as we approached as they mistook for their recent foreign invaders.
+Now and then I hear them yell, "Liên Xô" or "Russian" as we approached as they mistook for their recent foreign invaders.
 Then the rocks fly.
 I don't blame them -- Russians!

-Back at the hotel, Gerry and I meet with our guide for the next day.
-He says that they will attempt to get us as close to the Hill as possible.
+That evening, back at the hotel, Gerry and I meet with our guide for the next day.
+The guide says that he will attempt to get us as close to the Hill as possible.
 Gerry tries to explain to them that "as possible" is not in our vocabulary.
 By this time I have absolute confidence in Gerry's uncanny ability to get me into the places I want to see without problem.
 I have no idea what sort of red tape and problems he has to deal with on his end as he keeps that grief--if there is any-- pretty much to himself.
-We say our good nights and walk out across the road and into a local bar.
-It is simply a dirt floor shack with rough furniture and no lights except for lanterns.
+We say our good nights to the guide and walk out across the road into a local "bar".
+It is simply a dirt floor hut with rough furniture and no lights except for lanterns.
 A couple of local men at an adjoining table are the only other patrons.
 They talk in low whispers with lots of hand gestures.
 After the long but exciting day, a couple of beers in this remote part of Vietnam taste pretty good.
 Soon the generator must have kicked on as we can hear the blaring of loudspeakers.
-It is obviously propaganda speak and the voice machine guns the night air.
+It is obviously propaganda speak and the voice machine dominates the night air.
 I'd love to know what the rap is about.
-Within several minutes, the barkeep turns up his radio and the propaganda is drown out by Vietnamese music.
+Within several minutes, the barkeep turns up his radio and the propaganda is drowned out by Vietnamese music.
 By the time we leave the bar it is good and dark.
 The loudspeakers are still blaring the propaganda.
 Back at the hotel, I settle the mosquito net around me and drift off to sleep with the white noise of those loudspeakers.

-After several minutes the head border guard came out.
+After several minutes the head border guard appears.
 He is smartly dressed in his uniform.
 We had given our guide several packs of Marlboros to use as "ice breakers" in dealings with any government officials we should encounter.
-As the guard approached us he was already puffing a Marlboro.
+As the guard approaches us he is already puffing a Marlboro.
 From what I could understand, the border guard was a lieutenant.
-With just several soldiers under his command, they controlled this remote border region.
+With just several soldiers under his command, they controll this remote border region.
 The Lieutenant continued to converse in a low, monotone with our guide.
 They appeared to be discussing the necessary protocol we would need to adhere to in our journey.
 I fired off a few Polaroid's of the lieutenant to further break the ice.
 Dich, our Hue guide, explains the magic of the developing Polaroid to the Lieutenant.
-Dich has developed his habit of explaining the Polaroid process to everyone we shoot pictures of all the while holding the Polaroid and waving it in the air to "hasten the develop".
+Dich has developed his habit of explaining the Polaroid process to everyone we shoot pictures of all the while holding the Polaroid and waving it in the air to "hasten the development".
 The Lieutenant is mildly impressed with these pictures.